V1.0 Dec 04 2006

 That being said though, there are a couple of advantages to FWD:

 So then, the keys to setting up a FWD are going to revolve around the facts that you can't put power down, and when you do, it is going to understeer.
+I'm making the assumption here that your class rules allow you to make reasonable power levels.
+If your rules limit power production, the same advice applies, but to a much lower degree.

 The very first step (outside of proper tire selection) is thus going to be putting a GOOD limited-slip front diff in the car.
 If you're going to be forced to drive the car with the wrong end, you might as well get both of the wheels on that end working for you.
 Otherwise, you're going to be plagued with inside-front wheelspin which is not going to help you put down power and will magnify your power-on understeer problem.
 Furthermore, there are some neat things that happen when you can change the thrust vector of the car with the steering wheel; meaning that the LSD is going to help you with throttle-on understeer by channeling some of the thrust from the driven wheels into cornering force.
 This is commonly reported by drivers as the car "sucking the nose in" under power, and it's a good thing.